AnonymousRand/mc_extreme_difficulty_1.16.1/README.md

 **Plugin trailer on Iseburg's channel: https://www.youtube.com/watch?v=7Kl9jtCHIGg**

 ### Warnings:
-* Do not run on a server with low RAM allocation
+* Do not use with a server running on a 1998 Intel Celeron 333 or with low RAM allocation
 * I suggest turning off dynamic FOV (foreshadowing…)

 # Installation instructions: